antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 It is not reasonable to assume all users will upgrade to newer API versions at the same time.
 Therefore old APIs **SHOULD** continue to be supported, for a limited period, to allow users to upgrade in their own time.

-The length of this time period will depend on the audience of the API, for internal APIs the period can be quite short, for external APIs a longer period should be given.
-The number of users of the API should also be taken into account, which should be judged from API analytics and logs.
+The length of this time period will depend on the audience of the API, for internal APIs the period can be quite short, for external APIs a longer period **SHOULD** be given.
+The number of users of the API **SHOULD** also be taken into account, which **SHOULD** be judged from API analytics and logs.

 Wherever possible users **SHOULD** be notified of new API versions in advance, increasing the likelihood of a quicker adoption by allowing testing.
 Additionally, requests made to deprecated API versions **SHOULD** inform the user the version is deprecated and how they can use the new version.

 APIs **SHOULD** clearly state their deprecation policy within their documentation, this allows users to evaluate if they can commit to this schedule before a version change occurs.

-The number of API versions that should be supported will depend on the same factors as above and the rate at which new versions are released.
+The number of API versions that **SHOULD** be supported will depend on the same factors as above and the rate at which new versions are released.
 Ultimately these are judgement calls with internal resources for supporting these older version being the limiting factor.

-Supported, in these guidelines, mean older versions should remain accessible, bugs and faults should be addressed (as these will likely exist in newer versions as well).
-Security issues **MUST** be addressed, if this is not possible the older version MUST no longer be made available.
+Supported, in these guidelines, mean older versions **SHOULD** remain accessible, bugs and faults **SHOULD** be addressed (as these will likely exist in newer versions as well).
+Security issues **MUST** be addressed, if this is not possible the older version **MUST** no longer be made available.

 Improvements and new features, regardless of whether they maintain compatibility within a version, **SHOULD NOT** be supported in older versions.